Australian Fuel Storage Regulations. A Statewide Directory

 UPSS Regulations require owners and operators to regularly check for leaks in the fuel tanks and pipes used to store and handle petroleum products.
 They also need to meet minimum standards in their day-to-day environmental management of these storage systems.

 While environmental regulations apply in each Australian state, each has slightly different requirements for the storage and maintenance of underground petroleum tanks.
-In particular, a review of underground fuel storage regulations will begin in NSW in 2018, and the South Australian Environmental Protection Authority is developing a new code of practice on the design, installation and management of UPSS.
+For example: storage regulations for mining businesses in Queensland might be different to those located in South Australia.

-You’ll find the essential information for your state at the links below:
+With that in mind, you will find all the essential information for your state in the links below:

 QUEENSLAND

-The Queensland Government’s business and industry portal’s information on standards, codes of practice and guidelines as outlined in the Petroleum and Gas (Production and Safety) Act 2004 and the Petroleum and Gas (Production and Safety) Regulation 2004.
+The Queensland Government’s business and industry portal’s information on standards, codes of practice and guidelines as outlined in the Petroleum and Gas (Production and Safety) Act 2004 and the Petroleum and Gas (Safety) Regulation 2018.

 NEW SOUTH WALES

-This EPA site provides the essential information on the updated regulation on the management and operation of underground petroleum storage systems (UPSS).
+Alongside this, the NSW’s EPA site provides all the essential information on the updated regulation on the management and operation of underground petroleum storage systems (UPSS).

 VICTORIA

 The Victorian EPA published updated guidelines for the design, installation and management of underground fuel storage systems in 2015.
-You can find the guidelines http://www.epa.vic.gov.au/our-work/publications/publication/2015/august/888-4
+You can find the guidelines here.

 TASMANIA